League of American Bicyclists: History

 Founded in Newport, Rhode Island, on May 30, 1880, as the League of American Wheelmen by Kirk Munroe and Charles E. Pratt, it soon became the leading national membership organization for cyclists in the United States.
 The organization's first officers were Charles E. Pratt as president, T.K.
 Longstreet as vice president, O.S.
 Parsons as corresponding secretary, J.F.
 Furrell as recording secretary, and H.L.
 Willoughby as treasurer.
 The board of directors consisted of two from each state having regularly organization clubs.

 Pratt served two terms as the organization's first president, from 1880 to 1882.
-He was the athor in 1879 of the first cycling guidebook in the United States, The American Bicycler: a manual for the observer, the learner and the expert.
+He was the author in 1879 of the first cycling guidebook in the United States, The American Bicycler: a manual for the observer, the learner and the expert.

 The League was also the governing body for amateur bicycle racing in the U.S. during the late 19th century.
 Membership peaked at 103,000 in 1898.